 - an operation, e.g. to remove nasal polyps

 - reducing your exposure to chemicals and other causes

 You might get your sense of smell back without treatment, although it might take several weeks or months.
 Sometimes there is no treatment available.

-Avoiding some chemicals and some drugs, and not smoking, might help prevent you losing your sense of smell.
+Avoiding certain chemicals, certain drugs, and not smoking might help prevent you losing your sense of smell.